WHIZ-TV: History

+Southeastern Ohio Television System, owner of WHIZ radio (1240 AM), filed for a construction permit on June 26, 1952 and was granted on December 10.

-Construction on WHIZ-TV began in 1952 at the Downard Road site for Zanesville's first television station.
+Construction on WHIZ-TV began in December 11, 1952 at the Downard Road site for Zanesville's first television station.
 On May 23, 1953, WHIZ-TV began broadcasting on channel 50, with just enough power to reach the 500 or so television sets in the Zanesville area.
 A year and a half later, WHIZ-TV moved to channel 18, and increased its power output to 186 kW in addition to operating broadcast translators on channel 71 (W71AB) in Coshocton and channel 80 (W80AA) in Cambridge.
 In 1986, channel 18 increased power output to 589 kW with a new antenna, and introduced stereo sound.

 WHIZ-TV has been a primary NBC affiliate since the station began, but until 1966 cherry-picked programming from CBS and ABC as well.
 It also aired some DuMont programming in the 1950s.
 As WHIZ is the only commercial station in the market, Charter Spectrum's Zanesville system supplements the area with the Columbus stations.

 In 2002, WHIZ-TV began broadcasting in digital on channel 40.

 On July 25, 2008, WHIZ was knocked off the air when its power combiner failed.
 While the station was able to restore its digital signal, it was determined that there was no way to restore the analog signal until early 2009.
 The originally scheduled digital transition date of February 17 meant that the analog transmitter would be repaired, only to be used for around 48 more days, at most.
 WHIZ decided not to repair it, as it was financially pointless to restore analog service, and became digital-only as of that date.

 On April 20, 2022, it was announced that Salisbury, Maryland–based Marquee Broadcasting would acquire WHIZ-TV and its sister radio stations for $10.7 million; the sale was completed on July 15.

 On October 24, 2022, the station announced that its second subchannel would affiliate with Fox on November 14, replacing WSYX-DT3 from Columbus on local cable and satellite systems, six days before the start of the 2022 FIFA World Cup.
 The subchannel brands itself as Fox 5, in reference to its Spectrum cable position.
 The subchannel also carries MyNetworkTV programming as part of its weeknight late night schedule, duplicating the prime time scheduling of WSYX-DT2 (which otherwise carries This TV as a primary affiliation and remains on market cable systems).

 WSYX's main ABC channel continues to be carried on area cable systems, along with CBS affiliates WBNS-TV from Columbus and WIYE-LD from Parkersburg, West Virginia.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: